jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 - If a line crosses borders it first exits borders and then enters borders.
 You can't mix exits and entrances.
 - If an access symbol is drawn to denote direction it is by default put in the section between the exits and entrances, so not necessarily with the eventually entered symbol.
 - In other words: the access symbol is usually put in front of the border that is first entered.
-- If this access symbol will go out of view then the access symbol can be placed where it’s visible.
+- If this access symbol might go out of view then the access symbol can be placed where it’s visible.
 - It is placed in front of a border that is gone entered or exited.

 #### Overview of Lines: Alternate Notations